Sky360-Repository/dockerfiles/README.md

 **NOTE** If you want to use a USB type camera, you will need to expose the device to the container, below is an example

-`$ docker run -it --rm --device=/dev/video0:/dev/video0 -v /tmp/.X11-unix:/tmp/.X11-unix -v /home/$USER/Videos/tracker-output:/opt/simpletracker/output -e DISPLAY=$DISPLAY sky360/simpletracker:1.0.1 bash`
+`docker run -it --rm --device=/dev/video0:/dev/video0 -v /tmp/.X11-unix:/tmp/.X11-unix -v /home/$USER/Videos/tracker-output:/opt/simpletracker/output -e DISPLAY=$DISPLAY sky360/simpletracker:1.0.1 bash`

 **NOTE** For the CUDA version there is more work to do.
 You will need to install the nvidia docker container runtime